Triston Casas Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.84 team ERA ranks fifth among all league pitching staffs.
+- The Astros have the fourth-ranked team ERA across all MLB pitching staffs (3.84).

+- Astros pitchers combine to give up 153 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- The right-hander's last appearance was on Tuesday against the Miami Marlins, when he threw 4 2/3 innings, surrendering four earned runs while giving up six hits.
+- The right-hander's most recent time out came on Wednesday against the Miami Marlins, when he threw five innings, surrendering four earned runs while allowing nine hits.

+- In 19 games this season, the 40-year-old has a 3.36 ERA and 7.5 strikeouts per nine innings, while giving up a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.